Cartrain: Interaction with Damien Hirst

 In December 2008, Damien Hirst contacted the Design and Artists Copyright Society (DACS) demanding action be taken over works containing images of his skull sculpture For the Love of God made by then 16-year-old Cartrain, and sold on the internet gallery 100artworks.com.
 On the advice of his gallery, Cartrain handed over the artworks to DACS and forfeited the £200 he had made; he said, "I met Christian Zimmermann [from DACS] who told me Hirst personally ordered action on the matter."

-A spokeswoman for Hirst said: "Damien is not suing Cartrain.
-This is a straightforward issue of copyright.
-Damien owns the copyright to the diamond skull and its image and if it is reproduced without his permission DACS are instructed to deal with this on his behalf."

 Jimmy Cauty has supported Cartrain, claiming he has a right to use existing images to make a new artwork.

 Copyright lawyer Paul Tackaberry compared the two images and said, "This is fairly non-contentious legally.
 Ask yourself, what portion of the original--and not just the quantity but also the quality--appears in the new work?
 If a 'substantial portion' of the 'original' appears in the new work, then that's all you need for copyright infringement...
 Quantitatively about 80% of the skull is in the second image."

 In July 2009, Cartrain walked into Tate Britain and removed a packet of Faber Castell 1990 Mongol 482 series pencils from Damien Hirst's installation, Pharmacy.
 Cartrain then made a fake police "Wanted" poster, which was distributed around London, stating that the pencils had been stolen and that if anyone had any information they should call the police on the phone number advertised.
 Cartrain made this statement:

 For the safe return of Damien Hirsts pencils I would like my artworks back that Dacs and Hirst took off me in November.
 Its [sic] not a large demand he can have his pencils back when I get my artwork back.
 Dacs are now not taking any notice of my emails and I have asked nicely more than five times to try and resolve this matter.
 Hirst has until the end of this month to resolve this or on 31 July the pencils will be sharpened.
 He has been warned.

-Cartrain was subsequently arrested for £500,000 worth of theft and faced charges for what might have possibly been the biggest art theft in British history.
+Cartrain was subsequently arrested for £500,000 worth of theft and faced charges for what might have been one of the biggest art thefts in British history.

 In December 2009 the Metropolitan Police dropped all charges against Cartrain.
-The Independent wrote: "Cartrain told me that, happily, all police charges have since been dropped and that he's even had a meeting with the Tate to discuss the issue.What's more, he came face to face with Hirst himself at the latter's current show at London's White Cube gallery."
+The Independent wrote: "Cartrain told me that, happily, all police charges have since been dropped and that he's even had a meeting with the Tate to discuss the issue.
+What's more, he came face to face with Hirst himself at the latter's current show at London's White Cube gallery."

 Jonathan Jones, art critic of The Guardian, has spoken out on Cartrain's behalf.